leomuckley/leomuckley.github.io/msc.md

 ## Multi-Input ConvLSTM for Flood Extent Prediction

 **Overview:**
-Developed a novel deep learning technique to predict levels of flood extent in East Africa, namely a Multi-Input ConvLSTM.
-The results of this project demonstrated the effectiveness of this specifc technique to model the spatio-temporal nature of flooding.
+Developed a novel deep learning technique, namely a Multi-Input ConvLSTM, with the goal of predicting levels of flood extent in East Africa.
+The Multi-INput ConvLSTM architecture proved to be the effective at modelling the spatio-temporal nature of flooding.
 <br><br>
 This project was initally my MSc dissertation ([link](/pdf/MSc_Dissertation.pdf)), while attending the University of Edinburgh, and my work was presented at the _Machine Learning Advances Environmental Sciences_ workshop at ICPR 2020 ([slides](/pdf/ICPR_Slides.pdf)) and subsequently published in the _Lecture Notes in Computer Science_ series ([paper](https://link.springer.com/chapter/10.1007/978-3-030-68780-9_8)).